Sunday, 15 July 2012

 She let her dog off the chain and we all walked together over the meadow, slithering on the muddy track, while she told us that she had just finished her shift at the nursing home in the nearby village of le-Monteil-au-Vicomte.
 We were doing the right thing, she declared with feeling, keeping active and avoiding the horrors of dementia or Parkinson’s disease.

-Having hauled our packs up by means of a pulley onto the balcony, we examined the bedroom, just big enough for a double bed, and the “dry toilet” behind, which was fed with sawdust from a tub.
+Having hauled our packs up onto the balcony by means of a pulley, we climbed up ourselves and examined the bedroom, just big enough for a double bed, and the “dry toilet” behind, which was fed with sawdust from a tub.

 There was a kitchen and shower block with all the usual amenities not far away at ground level, as well as two enormous round cake-shaped objects wrapped in mouldering canvas.
 Madame explained that they were yurts, which they had not yet been able to make watertight.